QUARTERLY UPDATE

 Tuition Scholarships

 We also subsidise approximately 50% of student tuition fees, representing a cost of more than £50,000 per year.
+These scholarships allow students to receive rigorous theological training at a fraction of the true cost of delivery.

 Please pray:

-• That God would provide for the seminary's ongoing operational needs.
+that God would provide for the seminary's ongoing operational needs;

-• That the Knox Scholarship Fund would be replenished.
+that the Knox Scholarship Fund would be replenished;

-• That we would be able to continue making theological education accessible to those preparing for gospel ministry.
+that we would be able to continue making theological education accessible to those preparing for gospel ministry.

-LAUNCHING THE OXFORD CHURCH PLANTING INSTITUTE
+ANNOUNCING THE OXFORD CHURCH PLANTING INSTITUTE

 The first year-long programme is scheduled to launch in August 2027.
 The programme will include:

-• Cohort-based learning and lifelong ministry friendships.
+Cohort-based learning and lifelong ministry friendships.

-• Curated theological and practical reading.
+Curated theological and practical reading.

-• Regular online lectures and discussions.
+Regular online lectures and discussions.

-• Written research and reflection.
+Written research and reflection.

-• Mentoring relationships with experienced church leaders.
+Mentoring relationships with experienced church leaders.

 Our prayer is that OCPI will strengthen church planting efforts throughout the UK, Europe, and beyond by helping future church planters combine theological conviction with practical wisdom and a deep commitment to Christ's ordinary means of grace.